255 pages

 Here and there, especially in the indie presses, we’re starting to see an uptick of messy, complicated, multidimensional queer characters.
 The Z Word is firmly in this category, with an emphasis on the messy.
 Right from the start, our narrator is a walking disaster, making a hash of her life, self-sabotaging, burning bridges in the small queer community of San Lazaro.
 The queer community is full of people dating each other’s exes, because who else is there to date?
 No one is a paragon.
 Just because someone is an impossibly hot drag queen doesn’t mean they’re good at sex.

-King-Miller takes these messy characters and pulls no emotional punches, either during the zombie apocalypse they find themselves in or the societal bigotry that feeds into the violence.
+King-Miller takes these messy characters and pulls no emotional punches, either during the zombie apocalypse they find themselves in or with the societal bigotry that feeds into the violence.
 The cops are certainly not on our side, neither before nor during the collapse of society.
 Rainbow-washed corporations in particular have a sinister impact on the final Pride month in San Lazaro.
 Zombies are updated here as a metaphor for the way capitalism repackages community as a commodity, how it uses us up and throws us away when it’s convenient.

 No comments: